BlitzkriegSoftware/postgres-enterprise-queue/doc/MESSAGE_LIFECYCLE.md

 Message never get processed, this is really bad news indeed.
 This can also happen if message retries are exceeded.

-> Moral: Do not ignore `dead-letter`, in a perfect world, it should have NO rows, if not there is a problem.
+> Moral: Do not ignore `dead-letter`, in a perfect world, it should have NO rows, if there are rows in dead-letter there is a problem that should be investigated.

 ```text
 Queued --> [nothing happens] --> Event:{Message-Expired} ==> (Message-Expired) --> Dead-Letter
 ```

 -or-

 ```text
 Queued --> [retries exhaused, message marked (Message-Expired)] --> {Message-Expired} --> Dead-Letter